danielkpy/HIV-Awareness-Mini-Games/README.md

 A website developed to raise the awareness of HIV among young women with the use of mini-games.

 # Installation 🔌
+1. Download the .zip folder on your computer.
+2. Unzip it and find the .exe file.
+3. Double-clicking to start the game.
+Advisable to open the program with Unity.

 # Screenshots
 Condom shooting game